-Required minimum distributions (RMDs) will be based on Treasury Regulations in addition to our then current policies and procedures.
-The RMD regulations are described within the Disclosure Statement.
-In the event you, or your beneficiary after your death, fail to take an RMD we may do nothing, distribute your entire IRA balance, or distribute the amount of your RMD based on our own calculation.
+Required minimum distributions will be based on Treasury Regulations in addition to our then current policies and procedures.
+The required minimum distribution regulations are described within the Disclosure Statement.
+In the event you, or your beneficiary after your death, fail to take a required minimum distribution we may do nothing, distribute your entire IRA balance, or distribute the amount of your required minimum distribution based on our own calculation.